-The college welcomes

-suggestions for activities from both students and parents, and all attempts to incorporate requested activities will be made.
-At the beginning of each week the activity calendar is published on the notice board for students and Facebook for parents.
+The college welcomes suggestions for activities from both students and parents, and all attempts to incorporate requested activities will be made.
+At the beginning of each term the activity calendar is put up for students and sent out to parents so everyone can plan out their term.

 Most activities run by the college are covered by the general permission which can be signed off in each application for residency package.
-This is strongly suggested to avoid getting multiple phones calls each week from supervisors checking for permission.
+This is strongly suggested to avoid getting multiple phone calls each week from supervisors checking for permission.